tfsumon/byteboltsec-hugo-test/content/english/blog/cost-of-a-data-breach.md

 Breaches involving stolen or compromised credentials also had the longest lifecycle, taking 243 days to identify and another 84 days to contain the breach.

 Phishing was the second most common cause of a data breach, accounting for 16 percent of all breaches analyzed.
 These types of attacks were the costliest, with an average cost of $4.91 million in breach costs.

+*Check out these [real-life examples of data breaches](https://breachsense.io/blog/data-breach-examples/) to understand how important it is that you take measures to [prevent a future data breach](https://breachsense.io/blog/prevent-data-breach/), today!*
 ## Average Cost of Data Breaches by Country
 The cost of data breaches varies widely across different countries.